8 Super-Charged Espresso Martinis to Sip Around DC

 1401 Okie St., NE

-The rooftop Conservatory—a gorgeous greenhouse-like lounge atop Matt Baker’s Michelin starred restaurant—reopens Wednesday, March 16 .
-There’s a lot to sample, and we have our eye on a cheffy fried chicken dinner.
-But don’t miss the comeback of the Conservatory’s espresso martini made with Kopper Kettle Vodka, espresso syrup, and cinnamon/vanilla cream ($20).
+The rooftop Conservatory—a gorgeous greenhouse-like lounge atop Matt Baker’s Michelin starred restaurant—reopens Wednesday, March 16.
+Don’t miss a new riff on the Conservatory’s espresso martini made with Maggie’s Farm spiced rum, Hamilton’s pimento dram, oat milk, cinnamon, and vanilla ($20).